What is Cachet?

 StatusGator sets itself apart from Cachet by providing the ability to add the status of cloud services to your own status page.
 This functionality is a major game changer that makes StatusGator a favorite status page option for companies depending on AWS, Azure, Cloudflare, and other cloud services.

+Offering both public and private status pages, amongst many other unique features, makes StatusGator a worthy alternative to Cachet.
 It is worth the price considering the functionality.
 Unlike Cachet, users can start using StatusGator in minutes.

 The No.2 Alternative to Cachet — Upptime